Victoria Carter: Political career

-Carter was elected as an Auckland City Councillor in 1998 for the Hobson ward.
-Carter was the first independent trustee to be elected to the Auckland Energy Consumer Trust in 1997, but had to resign from this position when elected to Auckland City Council.
+Victoria Carter was elected as an Auckland City Councillor in 1998 when she top-polled in the Hobson ward.
+A year earlier, Carter was the first independent trustee to be elected to the Auckland Energy Consumer Trust in 1997, but had to resign from this position when elected to Auckland City Council.

 She served as Chair of City Attractions at Auckland City Council and led the public private partnership that saw the indoor arena at Quay Street built.
 Carter also restarted the Auckland Arts Festival which she chaired until June 2015.

+Carter deliberately left politics in 2004 saying she wanted to go back into business.
+She then co-owned a CBD hotel and co-founded a business.

 Later career

-Carter left politics in 2003 to pursue business opportunities, co-founding Cityhop, New Zealand’s first car sharing company with JUCY Group led by brothers Tim and Dan Alpe.
-JUCY later exited Cityhop.
+Carter co-founded Cityhop, New Zealand’s first car sharing company with JUCY Group.
+JUCY later exited Cityhop and Carter and her son grew the business before selling to Toyota Financial Services in November 2018.

-In May 2018 Victoria was elected as the first female President of the Northern Club.

-In November 2018 she sold the carshare business to Toyota Financial Services.